stleerh/cno-observability/README.md

 - [installer](https://github.com/stleerh/openshift-installer)
 - [cluster-network-operator](https://github.com/stleerh/openshift-cluster-network-operator)

 I prefix'ed the repository names with "openshift-" in my forked repos to show they are related.
+The code changes are in the "cno-observability" branch of each repo.

 ## Proposal